LAS VEGAS RECORD SEALING LAWYER

 It’s important to note that not every crime is eligible for record sealing, and some records take much longer than others to seal.
 Contact us to speak with our experienced record sealing paralegals and lawyers today.

-If you’ve been convicted of a crime in the past, paid your debt to society, and are ready to move on, it’s more than normal to consider seeking help from lawyers to seal records.
-That’s because a criminal record lawyer can help you determine eligibility, gather the appropriate documents, and submit flawless paperwork.
-With that in mind, not every criminal record is eligible for a speedy record seal.
+If you’ve been convicted of a crime in the past, paid your debt to society, and are ready to move on, it’s reasonable to consider seeking help from a lawyer to seal your criminal record.
+A good criminal lawyer can help you determine eligibility, gather the appropriate documents, and submit the necessary paperwork.
+However, it’s important to remember that not every criminal record is eligible for a record seal.
 Currently, the waiting periods to seal criminal records are as follows:

-- Gross Misdemeanor – 5 Year Waiting Period
+- Non-Felony DUI – 7 Year Waiting Period

-- Misdemeanor DUI – 7 Year Waiting Period
+- Gross Misdemeanor – 2 Year Waiting Period

-- Misdemeanor Battery Domestic Violence – 7 Year Waiting Period
+- All Other Misdemeanors – 1 Year Waiting Period

 How long do arrests stay on your record?
 If you do nothing about it, arrests stay on your record indefinitely.
 However, if you work alone or with a lawyer to seal your criminal record, arrests records are eligible for an immediate record seal.
 Contact The Las Vegas Lawyers today to speak with a knowledgeable criminal record lawyer.